The Smile Sheet Problem

 Hard to measure: behavior change, decision quality improvement, team performance lift, business impact.

 The industry defaults to easy measurement because hard measurement requires connecting leadership development to business outcomes.
 That connection is real.
 It is just harder to prove.
+When that connection never gets made, the budget survives but the results stay invisible — see why your leadership budget produces no visible results for what's usually missing.

 A Framework That Works